Which city is cheaper, Canberra or Adelaide?

 These are the overall average travel costs for the two destinations.

 Trying to figure out where to travel next?
-This travel cost comparison between Adelaide and Canberra can help.
+This travel comparison between Adelaide and Canberra can help.
+It includes a travel cost comparison in addition to other factors.
 For many travelers, the cost of a destination is a primary consideration when choosing where to go.

 Adelaide is the often overlooked capital city of the State of South Australia.
 It's also the fifth largest city in the country.
 Despite being skipped by most travelers, Adelaide is an interesting city to explore and has a decent amount to offer open minded travelers.
 It has some fascinating architecture, unique shopping, and wonderful cafes and restaurants.
 Part of the appeal of Adelaide is its location in the midst of Australia's wine regions, including McLaren Vale, Barossa Valley, and Clare Valley.
 Any of these destinations could be visited as a day trip from Adelaide.

 There is something special about the capital city of Australia.
 Canberra's not just a wonderful spot for outdoor adventures.
 It's a city completely designed and built up around the coast of an artificial lake.
 When architects Walter Burley and Marion Mahony Griffin proposed their plans for Canberra it was met with a lot of criticism.
 Many people thought it would be a "waste of a good sheep pasture."

 These are the overall average travel costs for the two destinations.